 Professor Whitlow holds a BA from the Johns Hopkins University, an MA from the New School for Social Research, and a JD from CUNY School of Law.
-He serves on the Board of Directors of the Bushwick Housing Independence Project.
-Professor Whitlow is also a tenant representative on the New York State Housing Court Advisory Council.
+He serves on the Board of Directors of Queens Legal Services and is a tenant representative on the New York State Housing Court Advisory Council.
 He has been a faculty fellow at the Center for Place, Culture and Politics, and a visiting lecturer at Pompeu Fabra University’s Public and Social Policy Center.